Local Knowledge

 Top Spots: Pawleys Creek, North Causeway, Huntington Beach

-Regulations: 15–23 inch slot limit, 3 fish per day
+Regulations: 15–23 inch slot limit, 2 fish/person (max 6/boat)

 Speckled Trout